OISF/suricata/doc/userguide/rules/payload-keywords.rst

 It is possible to let a signature check the whole payload for a match with the content or to let it check specific parts of the payload.
 We come to that later.
 If you add nothing special to the signature, it will try to find a match in all the bytes of the payload.

-Example:

 .. container:: example-rule

     drop tcp $HOME_NET any -> $EXTERNAL_NET any (msg:"ET TROJAN Likely Bot Nick in IRC (USA +..)"; flow:established,to_server; flowbits:isset,is_proto_irc; :example-rule-emphasis:`content:"NICK ";` pcre:"/NICK .*USA.*[0-9]{3,}/i"; reference:url,doc.emergingthreats.net/2008124; classtype:trojan-activity; sid:2008124; rev:2;)

-In this example, the red, bold-faced part is the content.

 By default the pattern-matching is case sensitive.
 The content has to